A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations

-One of H\"ormander's original insights is that, given regularity in the forcing directions, the PDE \eqref{def:Lstar-In} implies a matching, negative regularity-type estimate defined by duality on $\tilde{X}_0$ (see also discussions in \cite{AM19}).
-Using a delicate regularization procedure, the regularity in $\{\tilde{X}_j\}_{j=1}^r$ and the negative regularity in the $\tilde{X}_0$ are combined in a suitable manner to obtain regularity in all directions.
-In order to exploit the negative regularity dual to the regularity provided by $FI$, the regularization procedure we must perform is even more delicate than H\"ormander's.
+In view of \eqref{eq:FIintroEps}, it is clear that Theorem \ref{thm:unifHypoRegEstIntro} is most useful for weakly-damped systems, for example, systems where $\lambda_\Sigma = -O(\eps)$.
+Crucially however, it does not have to be exactly zero.
+In this manner, we can treat systems which are close to, but not exactly, volume preserving (see the discussion in Section \ref{Sec:Context} for more detail).

+The proof of Theorem \ref{thm:unifHypoRegEstIntro} is carried out in Section \ref{sec:Hor} and requires a significant re-working of H\"ormander's work to pass from the original $L^2$ framework to an $L^1$-compatible framework more suited to estimates involving Fisher information.
 Of course, there is a large literature of works extending H\"ormander's theory in various ways, e.g., to handle rough coefficients: we refer the reader to, e.g., \cite{Polidoro16,Anceschi2019,LanconelliEtAl2020,FarhanGiulio19,GIMV16,Mouhot2018,BL20} and the references therein.
 However, as far as the authors are aware, there are no previous works that fundamentally rework the theory into $L^1$.